Lincoln Withers: Background

-Withers was born in Canberra, Australian Capital TerritoryLincoln Withers junior rugby league club was Woden Western Rams.
+Withers was born in Canberra, Australian Capital Territory.
+Lincoln Withers junior rugby league club was Woden Western Rams.

 Playing career

 While attending Erindale College in the ACT, Withers was selected to play with the Australian Schoolboys rugby league team in 1997.

 Withers made his first grade debut for Canberra against Brisbane in Round 14 2000.

 In 2001, Withers joined Wests and played with them up until the end of 2003.
 In 2004, Withers joined St George Illawarra spending 1 season at the club before returning to Canberra becoming a regular starter with the team before departing at the end of 2008.

 Withers signed with the Super League side Crusaders for 2009 after being released from the final year of his contract at Canberra.

 Withers went on to play with the Crusaders and Hull KR in the Super League.
 Withers retired from playing professionally at the end of 2013.
 Withers was last playing for the Woden Valley Rams in the Canberra Rugby League Competition.